ara3d/domo/README.md

-#  DoMo
+#  Domo

 > <i>The key to controlling complexity is a good domain model, a model that goes beyond a surface vision of a domain by introducing an underlying structure, which gives the software developers the leverage they need.
 A good domain model can be incredibly valuable, but it’s not something that’s easy to make.
 Few people can do it well, and it’s very hard to teach.</i> <p> - Martin Fowler, 2003 in the preface to Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans

- DoMo (short for "Domain Modeling") is a .NET Standard 2.0 library that aids in building layered architecture applications inspired by good software engineering principles and best practices.
+ Domo (short for "Domain Modeling") is a .NET Standard 2.0 library that aids in building layered architecture applications inspired by good software engineering principles and best practices.
+Domo is inpsired by some of the lessons from Domain Driven Design, without being overly dogmatic.

- DoMo offers a solution for defining domain models as simple immutable objects that are unaware of the infrastructure and application logic, while providing support for data binding, and offering advantages of a centralized data management system (like Redux).
+ Domo offers a solution for defining data models as simple immutable objects that are unaware of the infrastructure and application logic, while providing support for data binding, and offering advantages of a centralized data management system (like Redux).

- DoMo is an unopinionated and cross-platform library with no dependencies and works well with other application frameworks and libraries (e.g., Entity Framework, Prism, MVVM Light, WPF Toolkit, etc.).
+ Domo is an unopinionated cross-platform library with no dependencies and works well with other application frameworks and libraries (e.g., Entity Framework, Prism, MVVM Light, WPF Toolkit, etc.).

-# How  DoMo Works
+# How  Domo Works

- DoMo allow you to define domain models as regular C# classes, structs, or records.
+ Domo allow you to define the domain model using regular C# classes, structs, or records.
 There is no requirement to decorate the model type with special attributes, inherit from base classes, or implement a particular interface.

- DoMo wraps models types in an interface called `IDomainModel<T>`.
+ Domo wraps models types in an interface called `IModel<T>`.
 This interface

 1. provides a GUID to facilitate maintaining references when persisting the model
 1. implements `INotifyPropertyChanged` to enable data binding to Views or ViewModels